HaleyEgan/Humpback-Whale-Song-Classification/README.md

 ### Pipeline Components:

-1. **Audio Preprocessing**: Raw whale audio files are loaded and preprocessed
+1. **Audio Preprocessing**: Raw whale audio files are loaded and preprocessed (cleaned, cropped, etc)
 2. **Spectrogram Generation**: Audio signals are converted to time-frequency representations (spectrograms)
 3. **CNN Classification**: Convolutional Neural Network analyzes spectrograms to find patterns based on whale location
 4. **Output**: Location classification for each audio sample, and prediction of location for new audio samples